Altinn/altinn-studio-docs/content/architecture/deployment/altinn-studio-apps/_index.md

 NOTE: Work in progress.
 Stuff will change
 {{% /notice %}}

-The runtime application is deployed both as part of Altinn Studio Service Development solution and part of the Altinn Studio Runtime solution.
-The deployment architecture is different for these two scenarios.
+Altinn Studio Apps is the solution where all the services developed in Altinn Studio is deployed.

-The following diagram shows the deploy architecture for runtime and its related components in Altinn Studio Runtime solution configuration.
+The following diagram shows the deploy architecture for Altinn Studio Apps

 {{%excerpt%}}
-<object data="/architecture/deployment/runtime/RunTime_deployment_Architecture.svg" type="image/svg+xml" style="width: 100%;"></object>
+<object data="/architecture/deployment/altinn-studio-apps/RunTime_deployment_Architecture.svg" type="image/svg+xml" style="width: 100%;"></object>
 {{% /excerpt%}}

 ### Service Containers
-In the Runtime solution each end user service will have a uniqe docker container managed by Kubernetes.
+In the Altinn Studio Apps  solution each end user service will have a uniqe docker container managed by Kubernetes.
 Each set of service containers will be scaled based on the use of the service.
+The service container will consist of the runtime application and service specific code and configuration.

 ### Routing
 To be able to route traffic to the correct container, each container is tagged to a specific